*the links in this post contain affiliate links and I will receive a small commission if you make a purchase after clicking on my link.

 It’s a pity and a sin, she doesn’t quite fit in/but she really is a funny girl, a beauty but a funny girl, she really is a funny girl, that Belle!

-Belle has always been my favorite Disney Princess ever since I first saw the film, because, like me, Belle is a bookworm, and she feels somewhat isolated because of this (this last part was true when I was younger).
+Belle has always been my favorite Disney Princess ever since I first saw the film, because, like me, Belle is a bookworm, and she feels isolated because of this.
 Belle also dreams of adventure in far off places (and what young person doesn’t?)
-Interestingly, we never learn how old Belle is, or anything about her mother for that matter (we can presume she’s deceased, but when or how long ago is never broached).
-This is also one of my favorite Disney songs because, unlike, say, Sleeping Beauty or Snow White, where the singer is a high soprano, Belle is a mezzo-soprano (which is my vocal range).
+Interestingly, we never learn how old Belle is, or anything about her mother (we can presume she’s deceased, but when or how long ago is never broached).
+This is also one of my favorite Disney songs because, unlike Sleeping Beauty or Snow White, where the singer is a high soprano, Belle is a mezzo-soprano (which is my vocal range).

 *all images are the property of Walt Disney Studios